 A small number of energy retailers in NSW also offer solar feed-in tariffs that vary depending on the time the electricity is exported to the grid.

-Some plans with higher feed-in tariffs may have conditions attached, or be paired with higher retail prices, so you need to look at the entire energy plan, as well as your electricity consumption and solar exports when considering which plan is best for you.
+You can compare retailers’ feed-in tariff offers on the Commonwealth Government’s Energy Made Easy website.
+Some plans with higher feed-in tariffs may have conditions attached, or be paired with higher prices, so you need to look at the entire energy plan, as well as your electricity consumption and solar exports when considering which plan is best for you.

 Heading